-The Catto Gallery is proud to exhibit for the first time in the UK two Russian artists of extraordinary talent and renown.
+The Catto Gallery is proud to exhibit two Russian artists of extraordinary talent and renown.
 Artists whose work is loved and collected the world over – whose paintings have been the subject of more than 20 solo exhibitions in Paris, Rome, London, New York and Chicago.
 Artists whose work has been purchased by the Louvre.

 Or maybe we should say ‘artist’ in the singular.
 Because the quality of the paintings is not the only thing that makes Elena and Michel Gran very very special.
 This husband and wife team paint as one.
 Indeed, their singularity of vision is such that, when a canvas is finished, they often cannot remember which of them worked on any given section.
 Of course, this collective approach to painting goes back to the Renaissance masters, who would employ apprentices to help recreate the master’s vision in paint.
 And it’s not the only thing that the Grans have in common with their august predecessors.

 Elena and Michel specialise in the trompe l’oeil (‘fool the eye’) technique that so fascinated the classicists when they began to understand perspective 500 years ago.
 The old masters created works in which people would appear to climb out of the picture frame or – when paintings were on horizontal surfaces – objects would appear scattered on tables.The Grans are the world’s greatest living exponents of this tradition.
 But they go beyond the mere trick of making objects appear real on a canvas to incorporate a depth of feeling, a historical context and a phantasmagorical element that extends the possibilities of the genre.